Sweet & Punchy

-Like anyone else, we get excited about summer.
-After all, summer around here means floating down the Kickapoo River, late night fires under the stars and loads of fresh crop coffee.
-We know we can't get it all into a blend, but no one's going to stop us from trying.
+Like anyone frozen Midwesterner, we get excited about summer.
+After all, summer around here means floating down the Kickapoo River, late night fires under the stars, and loads of fresh crop coffee.
+We know we capture that all in a blend, but no one's going to stop us from trying.

 Bright and energetic, this blend balances its good timin' with a touch of mellow milk chocolate sweetness.
 It's floral, fruity and surprisingly full-bodied.

-Only bummer is Summer Solstice always leaves us feeling a bit like summer itself--it's gone too soon.
+The only bummer is Summer Solstice always leaves us a bit like summer itself—gone too soon and all at once.